ssg10/linux_char_driver_and_app/README.md

 Written in C.

-Tested on Linux Centos 7 distribution.
+Tested on Linux CentOS 7 distribution.